TOIIW Q4 2025 Earnings Call Summary | Stock Taper

 5. Notable Q&A Insights

-• Dispensing Revenue Drivers: Strong performance attributed to operational execution and increased patient encounters linked to capitated contracts.
+• Dispensing Revenue Drivers: Strong performance in Q4 was attributed to operational execution and increased patient encounters linked to capitated contracts.

-• Contract Structure Resilience: Management emphasized that TOI's unique care model allows for better control over practice patterns and pricing, potentially insulating the company from adverse effects of a lower rate environment.
+• Market Positioning: Management emphasized that TOI's unique care model allows for better control over practice patterns and competitive pricing, positioning the company favorably in a challenging market environment.